Welcome to Kibbutz Samar!

 Location

-Samar is a small kibbutz located approximately 37 kilometers north of Eilat, between the steep red mountains of the southern Arava valley.
+Samar is a small kibbutz located approximately 37 kilometers north of Eilat, between two beautiful mountain ranges of the southern Arava valley.
 We are 449 km from Haifa, 319 km from Tel Aviv, and 289 km from Jerusalem.
 This means that you can drive here with a car from Tel Aviv in less than four hours.
-Regularly scheduled flights between Tel Aviv and Eilat are less than an hour…
+Regularly scheduled flights from Tel Aviv take less than an hour to arrive at Ramon International Airport, which is 15 minutes from Samar.

 History